Jeroenvanwely/FACT/README.md

 # Reproduction study: Towards Transparent and Explainable Attention Models

-Code of the reproduction study for [Towards Transparent and Explainable Attention Models](https://www.aclweb.org/anthology/2020.acl-main.387/) paper (ACL 2020)
+Code of the reproduction study of [Towards Transparent and Explainable Attention Models](https://www.aclweb.org/anthology/2020.acl-main.387/) paper (ACL 2020)

 This codebase is based on the repository of the authors of the original paper, which can be found [here](https://github.com/akashkm99/Interpretable-Attention).